Investors want Tesco to toughen share trade rules

-LONDON Shareholders want Britain's Tesco Plc (TSCO.L) to tighten rules on when its executives can trade shares, after a senior manager sold stock eight days before the company issued a profit warning that hammered its share price.
+LONDON Jan 16 Shareholders want Britain's Tesco Plc to tighten rules on when its executives can trade shares, after a senior manager sold stock eight days before the company issued a profit warning which hammered its share price.

 Investors said the rules needed revising to put greater distance between the timing of share deals by executives and significant company announcements.